Fashion-MNIST

-The Fashion MNIST dataset is a large freely available database of fashion images that is commonly used for training and testing various machine learning systems.
+Fashion-MNIST is a large, freely available dataset of fashion images that is commonly used for training and testing machine learning systems.
 Fashion-MNIST was intended to serve as a replacement for the original MNIST database for benchmarking machine learning algorithms, as it shares the same image size, data format and the structure of training and testing splits.
+It was created by Han Xiao, the founder of Jina AI.

-The dataset contains 70,000 28x28 grayscale images of fashion products from 10 categories from a dataset of Zalando article images, with 7,000 images per category.
+The dataset contains 60,000 28x28 grayscale images of fashion products from 10 categories from a dataset of Zalando article images, with 6,000 images per category.
 The training set consists of 60,000 images and the test set consists of 10,000 images.
 The dataset is commonly included in standard machine learning libraries.

 History

 The set of images in the Fashion MNIST database was created in 2017 to pose a more challenging classification task than the simple MNIST digits data, which saw performance reaching upwards of 99.7%.

 The GitHub repository has collected over 4000 stars and is referred to more than 400 repositories, 1000 commits and 7000 code snippets.

 Numerous machine learning algorithms have used the dataset as a benchmark, with the top algorithm achieving 96.91% accuracy in 2020 according to the benchmark rankings website.
 The dataset was also used as a benchmark in the 2018 Science paper using all optical hardware to classify images at the speed of light.
 Google, University of Cambridge, IBM Research, Université de Montréal, and Peking University are the repositories most published institutions as of 2021.